Winchester College Chapel Choir: History

-When William of Wykeham founded Winchester College, he provided for 16 boys under age 12 to sing in the choir.
+When William of Wykeham founded Winchester College in 1382, he provided for 16 boys under age 13 to sing in the choir.
 These young boys are called Quiristers, or Qs.
-The Quiristers are educated at The Pilgrims’ School, receiving a 40% discount on the school’s boarding fee.
-The lower parts of Chapel Choir are sung by senior boys from the school, some of whom were previously Quiristers.
+The Quiristers are educated at The Pilgrims' School, the school for Winchester Cathedral's choir.
+The Quiristers School used to be taught separately, but this became uneconomic, and in 1966 teaching was merged with that of the rest of The Pilgrim's School.
+In 2025, the Pilgrims' School was merged with Winchester College, becoming its preparatory school.